Mon-Fri: 9AM - 6PM

 You can qualify for a loan of up to $350,000 through the SBA Express program.
-It has a quick turnaround time and you can withdraw the loan without any upfront fees although there is a fee of 2%-3% for the regular citizens.
+It has a quick turnaround time and you can withdraw the loan without any upfront fees although there is a fee of 2%-3% for regular citizens.
 Along with affordable rates and zero upfront fees, you can also get counseling and training that will help your business to take off easily.

 Standard SBA 7(a) Loan

-Similar to the SBA Express loans, but this loan has a longer turnaround time.
+Similar to the SBA Express loans, this loan has a longer turnaround time.
 You can benefit from this loan if your capital requirements are higher.
 The maximum loan amount that you can get is $5 million.
 However, as a veteran, you do not get a fee waiver for this particular loan, unlike the SBA Express loan program.
 If your requirement is not so high, we suggest you go with the SBA Express loan.

 Military Reservist Economic Injury Disaster Loan

-There are SBA disaster loans like Military Reservist Economic Injury Disaster Loan program (MREIDL) meant for small business owners who cannot meet their financial obligations since a key employee was called for an active military duty.
+There are SBA disaster loans like the Military Reservist Economic Injury Disaster Loan program (MREIDL) meant for small business owners who cannot meet their financial obligations since a key employee was called for active military duty.
 This loan helps to fill the gap in regular operations expenses.
 The loan is valid until the key employee returns to their job position.
 The loan amount is determined by the extent of economic injury, although the maximum limit is $2 million.

 How do I secure a VA small business loan?